 Refresh this page periodically to see updated results.

-After weeks of debate, campaign rallies and speeches, voters in the 13th Congressional District — which includes Harlem, East Harlem, Washington Heights and Inwood — went to the polls Tuesday to pick their Republican and Democratic presidential nominees.
+After weeks of debate, campaign rallies and speeches, voters in the 12th Congressional District — which includes the Upper East Side, Murray Hill and the East Village, as well as Long Island City and southern Astoria — went to the polls Tuesday to pick Republican and Democratic presidential nominees.

-Six Democratic and three Republican delegates were up for grabs in the 13th District.
+Six Democratic and three Republican delegates were up for grabs in the district.